mitranim/fpx/docs/html/partials/coll.md

 ### `values(value)`

-Returns the values of all properties of `value` as a list.
-Safe to use on primitives.
+Like `Object.values` but safe to use on primitives.

 Same as lodash's `_.values`.